Roots (Zeros)a. Plot the zeros of each polynomial on a line toget... | Channels for Pearson+

 Graphical Representation of Zeros

 Plotting the zeros of a polynomial and its derivative on a number line helps visualize the relationship between the function and its rate of change.
-The zeros of the polynomial indicate where the function crosses the x-axis, while the zeros of the derivative show where the slope is zero.
-This graphical approach aids in understanding the function's behavior, such as identifying intervals of increase or decrease and locating turning points.
+The zeros of the polynomial indicate where the graph crosses the x-axis, while the zeros of the derivative indicate where the slope is zero, marking potential turning points or changes in concavity.

 Recommended video: